UBCSmartCity/EUI_Model/README.md

 + [Usage](#usage)

 ## About
-The goal of this research project is to advance the accuracy of energy demand forecasting for a group of buildings, thereby minimizing the variability in estimating base load and storage requirements for a given area.
-And doing so, one can significantly reduce the costs associated with incorporating renewable energy into existing energy systems or developing a new sustainable infrastructure.

-This script automates and simplifies the process of acquiring data from both Skyspark and GeoJSON.
+This script simplifies the process of data acquisition and transformation.

 ## Getting Started <a name = "getting_started"></a>
 #### Directory Overview